Daily life on a remote Amazon island goes on despite diplomatic dispute

 "People from Colombia, Peru and Brazil live normally,” said Melany Mejía, a 17-year-old Peruvian who lives in Tabatinga, Brazil, but attends middle school in Santa Rosa.
 “The merchants, the tourists, the people, everyone treats each other with good spirits,” she said.

+Upon finishing high school in December, Mejía hopes to become a nursing assistant.
+She’s still considering her options, which include attending school in either Leticia, Colombia; Tabatinga, Brazil or Iquitos, Peru, a 16-hour boat ride from her home in Santa Rosa.

-Mitidieri, the boat operator, begins his workday on the Tabatinga dock in Brazil, waiting for students to ferry to Santa Rosa’s sole primary school, identified only by the number “601014.”
+Mitidieri, the boat operator, begins his workday on the Tabatinga dock in Brazil, waiting to ferry students to Santa Rosa’s sole primary school, identified only by the number “601014.”

+The students, all of whom are either Peruvian or born to Peruvian parents in Tabatinga, take the 10-minute boat ride to attend the school where all classes are taught in Spanish.

 “I feel calm here, working with my colleagues.
 We all know each other,” said Mitidieri, 36, referring to his foreign neighbors.
 He said he believes the local relationships have nothing to do with the dispute between countries and that leaders like Colombian President Gustavo Petro simply don’t know the reality in the Amazon.